sen-sd/sen-sd.github.io/_posts/2024-01-21_upload-onprem-data-to-cloud-security.md

 3. **Compliance requirements** - Both support encryption and private connectivity, but verify specific compliance needs
 4. **Cost structure** - Evaluate transfer costs, storage costs, and agent deployment requirements

-## Security Best Practices

-Regardless of which solution you choose:

-- Always enable encryption in transit (TLS/HTTPS)
-- Use identity-based authentication (Azure AD or IAM) instead of shared keys
-- Implement Private Endpoints or VPC connectivity for sensitive data
-- Monitor and audit all data transfer activities
-- Use incremental sync to minimize transfer time and costs
-- Implement proper access controls at the destination storage

-## Conclusion

-Both Azure Storage Mover and AWS DataSync provide enterprise-grade security for moving on-premises data to the cloud.
-The choice depends on your cloud provider, data volume, and specific security requirements.
-For medical imaging (DICOM) and other sensitive workloads, these managed services eliminate the need for custom scripts while ensuring compliance and security.